rand-projects/fisb-rest/docs/source/document.rst

   Cloud Tops image.

 **LIGHTNING**
   Lightning image.
-This will produce two links.
-One called LIGHTNING_ALL for all lightning and the other called LIGHTNING_POS containing only positive lightning strikes.
+This will produce two images in the ``"urls"`` field.
+One called
+  LIGHTNING_ALL for all lightning and the other called LIGHTNING_POS containing only positive lightning strikes.

 **ICING-02000** through **ICING-24000**
   Icing image for each altitude.
-Icing produces three images:
+Icing produces three images in the ``"urls"`` field:
   ICING_xxxxx_PRB, ICING_xxxxx_SEV, and ICING_xxxxx_SLD for
-  icing probability, severity, and super large droplet probability.
+  icing probability, severity, and super large droplet probability, respectively.

 **TURBULENCE-02000** through **TURBULENCE-24000**
   Turbulence image for each altitude.

 Fields with particular meaning for images:

+``"bbox"``
-  * ``"bbox"``: Bounding box.
+  Bounding box.
 Used by slippy map javascript libraries to place the 'png' file in the image.
-The contents is a list contain 2 elements, each a two item list.
+The contents is a list containing 2 elements, each a two item list.
 The first element is the coordinate of the NW corner of the image, and the second is the coordinates of the SE corner of the image.
   Unlike almost all other FIS-B Rest coordinates, these are in latitude first, then longitude order.

+``"valid_time"``
-  * ``"valid_time"``: Valid time of a forecast image in ISO-8601 format.
+  Valid time of a forecast image in ISO-8601 format.
   Images that are forecasts will have a ``"valid_time"`` field, and images that are observations will have an ``"observation_time"`` field.
   Only one or the other will appear.

+``"observation_time"``
-  * ``"observation_time"``: Observation time of an observation in ISO-8601 format.
+  Observation time of an observation in
+  ISO-8601 format.
 Only radar images and lightning are observations.
   All other images are forecasts.

   All of the observation images can have a 10 minute variance.
 That means newer observations can blend with older observations until the oldest observation is 10 minutes or older than the newest image.
 Then its data must disappear.
 The oldest data will be considered the observation time.

+  Why this is useful is often seen in NEXRAD REGIONAL radar.
+When you get a new image, you overwrite all the old data.
+But if some of the new data is missing, but present in an older image, the older data will remain and fill-in the newer missing data.

-    In practice, this really only applies to NEXRAD regional radar and lightning.
+  In practice, this really only applies to NEXRAD regional radar and lightning images.
   NEXRAD CONUS is sent every 15 minutes, so it doesn't apply.
   Lighting is sent every 5 minutes, so a single image can have data from 2 images.
 NEXRAD regional can have data from 5 images since it is sent every 2 minutes.

+``"urls"``
-  * ``"urls"``: This is an object (dictionary) whose key is the name of an image, and whose value is a URL pointing to that image.
+  This is an dictionary whose key is the name of an image, and whose value is a URL pointing to that image.
   Icing and lightning images can have multiple images per product.
   All others only have a single image.

   You may note that the name of the '.png' file associated with an image is a set of random characters that changes for each image update.
 This is so there is no chance of an image changing during the time an image object is in use.
 These images will be deleted after their maximum possible life (135 minutes).

 Example of an image with a single link: ::